GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

 - Stop oxTrust and oxAuth services

-- Backup existing oxTrust and oxAuth war files
+- Backup existing oxTrust and oxAuth .war files

 - Download 3.1.1 oxTrust and oxAuth from repo

-- Copy oxTrust and oxAuth war in path
+- Copy oxTrust and oxAuth .war in path

 - Update Gluu schema files

 - Start oxTrust and oxAuth services

-### Updating war and schema manually
+### Updating .war and schema manually

 To upgrade from 3.1.0 to 3.1.1, you have to manually update your .war files as outlined below: